mfaizhere/mfaizhere/README.md

 # 💫 About Me:
 I’m Muhammad Faiz, based in Karachi, Pakistan, and currently pursuing a Bachelor's degree at the Karachi Institute of Economics and Technology.
-I have gained experience through various internships and roles, including working as a Marketing analyst at Jetzy, a travel company.
-My last position was as a Sales Executive at a reputable organization, where I worked for 1.2 years.
-Presently, I am a Junior Front-End Developer at CodeRivals Software Company, leveraging my expertise in HTML, CSS3, JavaScript, React.js, and MySQL.

-Let's connect: muhammadfaizkashif@gmail.com
+I’m a MERN Stack Developer with three years of experience building responsive and user-friendly web applications.
+I work with MongoDB, Express.js, React.js, and Node.js to create complete solutions, from sleek front-end designs to powerful back-end systems.
+I focus on writing clear, simple code that ensures your app runs smoothly and efficiently.
+Whether it’s designing interfaces or optimizing databases, I take pride in delivering work that meets your needs and exceeds expectations.

+I believe communication is key to successful projects.
+I make it a point to fully understand your ideas and goals so we’re always on the same page.
+Throughout the project, I’ll keep you updated and ensure your feedback is included every step of the way.
+If you’re looking for a developer who values teamwork and delivers high-quality results, feel free to react out to me!

+<a href="mailto:muhammadfaizkashif@gmail.com">Click here</a>

 # My Projects:
 https://palindrome-nu.vercel.app/